Eric Lesser: Education

-Lesser is a leading advocate for civics education in Massachusetts.
 In 2018, following the deluge of misinformation in the 2016 campaign cycle, a bill was signed into law to develop the next generation of leaders.
 The bill cemented civics education in public school curricula and required student-led civics projects.
 Another provision, which Lesser had championed, highlighted media literacy.
 Promoting the skills needed to critically analyze written and digital sources, Lesser said that, "Young people can, and must be, part of the solution to our most pressing challenges.
 But in order to do that, they need to understand how our democracy works and have the basic skills to tell fact from fiction and evaluate news versus commentary."
 The bill also directed the Massachusetts Secretary of State to establish a non-partisan high school voter challenge program to encourage eligible students to register or pre-register to vote.

 Lesser also supports increased investment in vocational training.
 Vocational schools typically supplement core instruction at public schools with specialized training in lucrative and in-demand markets: machine training, biotechnology, and more.
 For Lesser, vocational training is part of a future-proofing the economy.
 In 2019, Lesser said, "We need to build solar panels, wind turbines, and other pieces of equipment to help propel us forward to a high-tech economy.
 This is not your grandfather’s manufacturing; this is really sophisticated work we can use to build our future."
 Lesser has proposed legislation to address the long waitlists at vocational schools in Massachusetts.

 Student debt crisis

 Lesser, calling America's $1.5 trillion in student loan debt a "generational crisis," has proposed a Student Loan Borrower Bill of Rights to increase oversight of student loan servicers and protect borrowers.
-In January 2021, Lesser passed the provision as a part of the $627 million economic development bill that he negotiated as the Senate Chair of the Joint Committee on Economic Development and Emerging Technologies.

-Between 2001 and 2016, Massachusetts spend 32% less per student on higher education.
-At the same time, student debt has grown faster in Massachusetts than any other state in the country.
-This burden disproportionately impacts people of color: Twenty years after starting college, the median debt of white borrowers decreases by 94%, while the median debt for Black borrowers decreases by only 5%.

-The Student Loan Borrower Bill of Rights protects the over 55% of Massachusetts college graduates with debt from their studies by:
+Lesser sits on the advisory board of the Student Borrower Protection Center, an advocacy group for student loan borrowers.